Chaource Cheese

 This is a double crème cheese; the fat content is a minimum of 50%.

 The cheese is aged two to four weeks before being sent to market.
 As weeks go by, the crust gets orangish patches on it.
-The cheese under the rind becomes more liquid, and it develops a saltier taste as it ages.
-The best is best eaten by 8 weeks of age.
+The cheese under the rind becomes more liquid, and develops a saltier taste as it ages.
+The cheese is best eaten by 8 weeks of age.

-Chaource Cheese has French AOC certification since 1970.
+Chaource cheese has French AOC certification since 1970.
 Regulations governing its production were finalized in 1977.
 Included in the rules is that the coagulation period for curdling the milk must be at least 12 hours, and that either raw or pasteurized milk may be used.

 Cooking Tips